 Editor refers to the class that is responsible for drawing Unity Objects in the default inspector.
 Power Inspector by default does not use editors for drawing Unity Objects, but utilizes its own drawers for the job, except when Unity Objects have custom editors.
 Sometimes the drawers of Unity Objects in Power Inspector can also be ..

-Lock mode is a special mode that when enabled, has the inspector retain the same target Object, even if other Objects are selected in the Hierarchy or Projec..
+Lock mode is a special mode for inspector views that when enabled has the view retain the same target, even if other Objects are selected in the editor.
+You can toggle lock mode on and off from the lock icon found on the inspector toolbar.
+When lock mode is active a red indicator is displayed ..

 The term “plugin”, in the context of this documentation, is used to refer to third-party extensions to the Unity Editor, such as ones bundled inside asset packages in the Unity As..